 On April 30, 2022 ("Perkins Acquisition Date"), the Company acquired certain non-clinical assets of California Oncology of the Central Valley Medical Group, Inc., (the "Perkins Practice") from Christopher Perkins, M.D. ("Dr. Perkins").
 Further, TOI CA acquired certain clinical assets of the Perkins Practice from Dr. Perkins.
 In conjunction with the acquisition, the Company also entered into a Professional Service Agreement with Oncology Associates of Fresno Medical Group, Inc. Intangible assets were recognized pursuant to the acquisition in the form of trade names of \$2,480 and clinical contracts of \$70, with weighted average amortization periods of 10 years and 5 years respectively.
 The Company transferred cash consideration of \$8,920 and contingent consideration of \$2,000 to Dr. Perkins for the purchase.
 The contingent cash consideration was to be paid in two equal installments on the first and second anniversary of the transaction closing date (April 29, 2023 and 2024, respectively), pending Dr. Perkins' continued employment at that time.
-The contingent consideration is accounted for as post-combination compensation expense to Dr. Perkins.
-The contingent consideration is accounted for as post-combination compensation expense to Dr. Perkins.
-As of December 31, 2022, Dr. Perkins is no longer employed by TOI and therefore, no contingent consideration will be paid thereby reducing compensation expense in subsequent periods.
+Dr. Perkins terminated his employment with the Company before the first anniversary date, therefore no contingent consideration is payable as of December 31, 2023.